Off-Road Recreational Vehicle Accidents

-- Economic Damages – These damages compensate the injured party for all financial losses they have sustained or will sustain in the future as a result of the off-road vehicle crash, which can include any of the following:
+- Economic Damages — These damages compensate injured parties for all financial losses they have sustained or will sustain in the future as a result of off-road vehicle crashes, and may include any of the following:

 - Any additional out-of-pocket expenses.

 - Noneconomic Damages — These damages compensate injured parties for non-monetary losses.
 Colorado state law limits these types of damages to $500,000, and they may include any of the following: